Rahul7259/Seed-Lab-Solutions/README.md

 - Gaining insight into **cryptographic hash properties**: preimage resistance, second-preimage resistance, and collision resistance
 - Learning **why MD5 is deprecated** in modern cryptography
 - Documenting lab work with **screenshots, command outputs, and analysis**
-- Strengthening understanding of **secure alternatives** such as SHA-256, SHA-3, and HMAC